Air Pollution Definition

-- Although there are many acts in place in India which focus on repairing the quality of air, most of them are either forgotten or not being enforced properly.
+- Although there are many practices in India which focus on repairing the quality of air, most of them are either forgotten or not being enforced properly.
 There are still a lot of vehicles on roads which haven’t been tested for vehicle emissions.

-- Another way of controlling air pollution caused by industries is to modify and maintain existing equipment such that pollutants are minimized.
+- Another way of controlling air pollution caused by industries is to modify and maintain existing equipments so that the emission of pollutants is minimized.

 - Sometimes controlling pollutants at the source is not possible.
 In that case, we can have process control equipment to control the pollution.

-- The last and the best way of reducing the ill effects of air pollution, in the long run, is through vegetation.
-Plants and trees reduce the pollutants in the air to the maximum amount.
-Ideally, plants in areas of high pollution will be extremely effective.
-Hence plant more trees to protect our planet from air pollution.
+- The last and the best way of reducing the ill effects of air pollution is tree plantation.
+Plants and trees reduce a large number of pollutants in the air.
+Ideally, planting trees in areas of high pollution levels will be extremely effective.

 To know more about what is air pollution, its definition, causes, effects, types of pollutants and air pollution control measures, keep visiting BYJU’S website or download BYJU’S app for further reference.